Land Reform School — Bay Area Winter 2024–25

 An experiential learning opportunity to witness urban-rural connections firsthand and understand the strategic importance of these alliances.
 We'll meet organizers building these bridges and learn from their successes and challenges.

 Our closing session brings together learning and celebration as we chart concrete paths forward for organizing.
-After three sessions of analysis and strategy, we focus on action: What specific organizing work can we commit to?
-How do we build sustained capacity rather than one-off events?
-What infrastructure do we need to create?
+From analysis to action — what specific work can we commit to, and what infrastructure do we need to create?

 🎉 Final Dance Party